Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation: Perspectives on Arrow of Time and Comparison With Other Models

 Along the steepest-descent paths of the wave function, one can define an arrow of time.
 As suggested by the continuity at the classical boundary $r_+$, the wave $\Psi_+$ carries an inward-pointing arrow of time.
 However, the presence of $\Psi_-$ introduces an ambiguity in the definition of the arrow of time.
 From a classical perspective, there exists only a single arrow of time pointing inward from $r_+$ to $r_-$.
 In this case, the wave function may exhibit either monotonic decay or a quantum bounce, as illustrated in the left and center panels of Fig.~\ref{fig:PD}.
 On the other hand, if two arrows of time are admitted, the interpretation would correspond to two waves annihilating each other, as shown in the right panel of Fig.~\ref{fig:PD}.
 This is analogous to the ``annihilating-to-nothing'' scenario (see Ref.~\cite{Bouhmadi-Lopez:2019kkt} for further discussion).

-In the monotonic‑decay scenario, reinterpreting the Schwarzschild geometry as the charge‑neutral limit of Reissner–Nordström yields a Wheeler–DeWitt state that is bounded and satisfies the DeWitt boundary condition at the curvature singularity, thus realizing singularity avoidance (see Sec. \ref{sec:NBH}).
+In the monotonic‑decay scenario, reinterpreting the Schwarzschild geometry as the charge‑neutral limit of Reissner–Nordstr\"{o}m yields a Wheeler–DeWitt state that is bounded and satisfies the DeWitt boundary condition at the curvature singularity, thus realizing singularity avoidance (see Sec. \ref{sec:NBH}).
 We further conjecture that the same bounded, monotonic‑decay behaviour extends to Schwarzschild–(anti‑)de Sitter, with the apparent unboundedness reported in Ref. \cite{Chien:2023kqw} attributable to numerical artifacts rather than a physical obstruction.
-By contrast, for Reissner–Nordström the monotonic‑decay solution arises naturally and does not exhibit these issues.
+By contrast, for Reissner–Nordstr\"{o}m the monotonic‑decay solution arises naturally and does not exhibit these issues.

 For the bounce or annihilation scenarios, Schwarzschild and Schwarzschild–(anti-)de Sitter black holes exhibit a nonzero wave function at the singularity, which may be problematic.
 In these cases, the DeWitt condition effectively localizes around half the range of the timelike coordinate.
-Similarly, the wave function in Reissner–Nordström vanishes over a broader interval of the timelike coordinate $Q$, creating an empty region between $\Psi_+$ and $\Psi_-$ (as shown in the Fig.~\ref{fig:WF2}).
+Similarly, the wave function in Reissner–Nordstr\"{o}m vanishes over a broader interval of the timelike coordinate $Q$, creating an empty region between $\Psi_+$ and $\Psi_-$ (as shown in the Fig.~\ref{fig:WF2}).
 We thus conclude that the DeWitt boundary condition localizes near approximately half the extent of the timelike coordinate, yielding either a quantum bounce or an “annihilation-to-nothing” behavior.

 Therefore, we conclude that these scenarios—monotonic decay, quantum bounce, and “annihilation-to-nothing”—are generally possible features of the interior of a static black hole; see Table~\ref{tab:BHI}.